skip to content

 Termination by the resident: site and tenancy agreement:

-Terminating an Agreement
+Terminating an agreement

-A residential park agreement can be terminated if:
+A residential park agreement ends if:

-• the South Australian Civil and Administrative TribunalSACAT terminates the agreement
+• the South Australian Civil and Administrative Tribunal ends the agreement

-• a person with superior title to the park owner takes possession of the rented property through a South Australian Civil and Administrative Tribunal or court order
+• a person with superior title to the park owner takes possession of the rented property through a court or tribunal order

-• except in the case of a residential park site agreement for a fixed term - a mortgagee takes possession of the rented property
+• a mortgagee takes possession of the rented property (except in the case of a residential park site agreement for a fixed term)

 • the resident abandons the rented property